NLnetLabs/cascade/doc/manual/source/building.rst

 Alternatively, visit the `Rust website
 <https://www.rust-lang.org/tools/install>`_ for other installation methods.

-During installation :program:`rustup` will attempt to configure the ``PATH``.
+.. tip:: During installation :program:`rustup` will attempt to configure the ``PATH``.
 Modifications to ``PATH`` may not take effect until the console is restarted, or the user is logged out, or it may not succeed at all.
 If, after installation, running :command:`rustc --version` in the console fails, this is the most likely reason.

 Building
 --------